 NDC works with state-of-the-art labs and lab technicians to provide each individual patient with catered care that delivers optimal results.
 Our dental experts will help you design and create your ideal smile, taking into account both your oral health and cosmetic appearance.

-Smile designing is a process of improving the appearance of a smile through various procedures which are cosmetic or surgical.
+Smile designing is a process of improving the appearance of a smile through various procedures, which can be cosmetic or surgical.
 Smile designing takes into consideration the tooth color, tooth size, tooth shape, tooth position, lip position, lip length, gum position, and gum color.
-The procedure could be bonding, teeth whitening, tooth-colored fillings, Lumineers, veneers, dental crowns, implants or bridges.
+The procedure could include bonding, teeth whitening, tooth-colored fillings, Lumineers, veneers, dental crowns, implants, or bridges.

 Please help us in serving you better